Getting glaucoma diagnosis and treatment is vital to your health.

 Why Is a Glaucoma Exam So Important?

 You can’t recover vision loss from glaucoma.
-Most patients with glaucoma have no early symptoms or pain.
+Furthermore, most patients with glaucoma have no early symptoms or pain.
 Early diagnosis and prevention can stop potential vision loss.

 Our licensed optometrists can easily diagnose the early signs.
 You want to help your body as much as you can.
 By detecting eye and vision problems early, we can provide management options and — in many cases — prevent total vision loss.